bagustris/bagustris.github.io/_pages/publications.md

 3. [WoS](https://www.webofscience.com/wos/author/record/AAI-5222-2020)

-If you don't have access to some of the papers, please feel free to contact me.
+If you don't have access to some of the papers below, please feel free to contact me.
 {% endif %}

 {% include base_path %}